anthuanvasquez/anva-framework/contributing.md

 Pull requests should have a ticket open for discussion first.
 I rarely accept pull requests that aren't for a specific issue for various reasons.
 It's far better to post an issue and let me or the community provide feedback prior to creating a pull request.

 Please don't make pull requests against the `master` branch.
 This is the latest, stable code.
-You can make a pull request against one of the point branches or the `dev` (future release) branch.
+You can make a pull request against one of the point branches or the `develop` (future release) branch.

 ## Theme review guidelines